Console Light Web Monitoring Panel#

 • Support for data measurement units in pebibytes (PiB).

-• Fixed incorrect value counter in the HTTP Upstreams widget on the index page.
+• Fixed incorrect value counter in the HTTP Upstreams widget on the main page.

 • Default values are now correctly used on the HTTP Upstreams page in the response context.